kuhn-ruess/cmdbsyncer-docs/docs/basics/caching.md

 # Caching
-Specially if you have servals thousands of hosts, it makes a difference if a process per host takes 1 Second or just a few Millie Seconds.
-So to speed Syncer processes up, you can enable "USE_CACHE".
-This will cache then most of the Calculations automatically, until the Cache is deleted.
+Specially if you have servals thousands of hosts, it makes a difference if a process per host takes 1 Second or just a few Milli Seconds.
+So to speed Syncer processes up, a Cache is used.
 The Cache will automatically delete for a Host if the Import updates his Labels.
-If you, of course Change Rules, you need to delete this cache.
+If you, of course, Change Rules, you need to delete this cache.
-For that, you will find a "Commit Changes" link in the Panel corner.
+For that, you will find a "Commit Changes" link in the Navigation top right.

 From the Command line, you can call _./cmdbsyncer sys delete_cache_